 I couldn’t care less if someone uses drugs.
 We all have one body and should be allowed to do what we want with it.
-There are already plenty of finger-pointing, hand-wringing, “do-gooders” out there telling you how to live your life, and I have no interest in becoming one of them
+There are already plenty of finger-pointing, hand-wringing “do-gooders” telling you how to live your life, and I have no interest in becoming one of them.

-The bottom line is that you can burn fat and build muscle at the same time.
+To sum up, it is possible to lose fat and build muscle at the same time.

 But unless you’re an overweight beginner, returning to exercise after a layoff, very genetically gifted or using drugs, you’re not going to be able to do both at anything approaching the same rate.

 In other words, it’s far more realistic to lose 10 pounds of fat while gaining a pound or two of muscle.
-Losing 10 pounds of fat at the same time as replacing it with 10 pounds of muscle is just not a realistic goal for most people.
+Losing 10 pounds of fat at the same time as replacing it with 10 pounds of muscle is not an attainable goal for most people most of the time.